2019 Romanian presidential election: Campaign financing

 This is an overview of the money raised by each candidate, as it was reported to the Permanent Electoral Authority.
 Total raised are the sum of all contributions (private and public).

 First round

-For the first round, the candidates raised a total of 70,258,904.02 lei.
+For the first round, the candidates raised a total of 70,258,904.02 lei, including both private and public funding.
 Only the candidates that achieved at least 3% of the votes were entitled to be compensated for their private fundings from the state budget.
 According to Romanian law, the candidates that achieved less than 3% (highlighted in red, in the table below) are not entitled to public compensations.
 One candidate, Sebastian Popescu, claimed in his financial filing that he and his team did not spend any funds, saying that he used only the online environment for his campaign and no paid ads.

 Second round

 For the second round, the two remaining candidates raised a total of 1,956,000 lei.